Sciss/Mellite/README.md

 The dependencies will be downloaded automatically from Maven Central repository, except for snapshots during development.
 For convenience, the [sbt script by Paul Phillips](https://github.com/paulp/sbt-extras) has been included, which is covered by a BSD-3-clause license.
-Therefore, on Linux and Mac you can just use `./sbt run` or `./sbt universal:packageBin` to get going without having to separately install sbt.
+Therefore, on Linux and Mac you can just use `./sbt mellite-app/run` or `./sbt mellite-app/universal:packageBin` to get going without having to separately install sbt.
 On Windows, install sbt regularly through its website.

 Dependencies not found are all available from their respective